thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 }
 {% endhighlight %}

-*submitLibForm* loads the HTML for the catalogue's advanced search form into the *library-search-form* div in *popup.html*.
-Then it fills out the form with the keyword being queried.
-Additional filters are used to ensure that only English language books appear in the results.
+*submitLibForm* loads the HTML for the catalogue's advanced search form into *div#library-search-form* in *popup.html*.
+Then it fills in the form with the keyword being queried.
+Additional filters are applied to ensure that only English language books appear in the results.

-A <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects">Form Data</a>
+I use a <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects">Form Data</a>
-object is used to send the form key/value pairs in the XMLHttpRequest POST.
+object to send the form key/value pairs in the XMLHttpRequest POST.
+After the POST is sent, `loadLibResults` is called to handle the response.

-The `loadLibResults` function receives the search form results once the response comes back.

 {% highlight javascript %}
 /*